apple/GCGC/setup.md

 # Setup

 >This section explains how to locally install python3, jupyter notebook, and any needed python packages (such as matplotlib).
-Explanation assumes you are running macOS locally on BigSur
+Explanation assumes you are running macOS locally on BigSur.
+MacOS comes with python2 locally installed by default, but it is required to also install python3 for this tool.
 ## Part 1 - Python 3
 The official documentation can be found here:  [Python setup MacOS](https://docs.python.org/3/using/mac.html)